By Trisha Gwyne Arancon

 You have the idea.
 You have the resources.
 You have the network.
 But, do you have the right market?

 You might have that ‘dream’ product that can help the community be one step closer to being healthier, but it doesn’t stop there.
-Many healthy food and beverage founders are making their stake in the industry.
+Many better-for-you F&B CPG founders are making their stake in the industry.
 That makes the job a whole lot more challenging, and your product’s performance in the market can make or break your business.

 Consumers today are challenged in choosing the right product.
 That’s where brands like you have to get leverage by looking into the market and extracting their needs and wants, excavating deeper into that ‘gap’ in the competition, and filling that up with the value that you can bring.